 Since the lifting of price regulations in 2016, several new electricity providers have entered the Queensland market.
 Households in the south east of the state now have the following options:

 There are no costs for switching providers, nor do electricity retailers charge a sign-up fee.
-That said, if you are in a minimum-term contract, there may be early termination fees for switching.
+That said, if you are on a minimum-term contract, there may be exit fees for switching.
 Fortunately these fees are not terribly expensive, usually costing $20 to $80.
 For those moving house, there may be a reconnection fee of around $20-$50 if the new property has been disconnected from the energy network.